kaungmyat128/devops_coursework/Use_Case_Description.md

 Primary Task

 <b>Preconditions</b><br>
+We need to produce top N most populated Capital Cities population report that contains information of each city and related country information.
 Available resource is world database with city and country tables.

 <b>Success End Condition</b><br>
 Exactly N number of Capital Cities will be returned.
 The report should display top N most populated Capital Cities in the world / in each continent / in each region sorted by largest to smallest population.